Sample 4 - Classification: Predict credit risk (cost sensitive)

 Select the Open button for the Sample 4 experiment:

-We use the German Credit Card dataset from the UC Irvine repository.
+This sample uses the German Credit Card dataset from the UC Irvine repository.
 This dataset contains 1,000 samples with 20 features and 1 label.
 Each sample represents a person.
 The 20 features include numerical and categorical features.
-See the UCI website for more information about the dataset.
+For more information about the dataset, see the UCI website.
 The last column is the label, which denotes the credit risk and has only two possible values: high credit risk = 2, and low credit risk = 1.

-In this experiment, we compare two different approaches for generating models to solve this problem:
+In this experiment, you compare two different approaches for generating models to solve this problem:

 - Training with the original dataset.